Kamal al-Hadithi: Biography

 Kamal bin Abdullah bin Zuwaid al-Hadithi was born in 1939 in Haditha, Anbar Governorate, Kingdom of Iraq.
 He completed his primary studies there, middle school in Anah, and secondary school in Ramadi in 1956.
 He went to Baghdad, and joined the Department of Arabic Language, College of Arts in University of Baghdad, from which he graduated in 1960.

 After graduation, he was assigned as an Arabic language teacher in various schools, including: Primary Teachers' House 1960–1963, Nasiriyah Preparatory School for Boys, Seleikh Intermediate and Suwis High School from 1963 to 1968.
 Since 1968, he has worked as an editor in Al-Thawra newspaper, then became its first deputy editor-in-chief after that, he has been also the director of the Culture and Information Office since 1977, and the Principal of the Ba'ath Party Preparation School.
-He entered politics in the 1980s and was a member of the National Assembly of [Baathist] Iraq for two consecutive terms between 1980-1988.
+He entered politics in the 1980s and was a member of the National Assembly of [Baathist] Iraq for two consecutive terms between 1980 and 1988.
 He received a Certificate of Merit in 1984, and was awarded the High Merit in poetry and prose.

 He held the position of Director of the Culture and Information Office in the National Command of the Baath Party since 1977, and was appointed in 1997 as an advisor in the Presidential Office, while retaining his position as Director of the Office of Culture and Information in the National Command.
 He was a member of the Union of Iraqi Writers, Iraqi Journalists Syndicat and the Iraqi Academy of Sciences.

 Al-Hadithi died in Baghdad on 12 February 2018 at the age of 79.
 Regional Command of the Arab Socialist Ba'ath Party – Iraq Region remarked him and released an obituary notice.